antrea-io/antrea/docs/architecture.md

 backend Pod to be the connection's destination and DNAT the packets to the Pod's IP and port.
-If the destination Pod is on the local Node the packets will be forwarded to the Pod directly; if it is on another Node the packets will be sent to that Node via the VXLAN / Geneve tunnel.
+If the destination Pod is on the local Node the packets will be forwarded to the Pod directly; if it is on another Node the packets will be sent to that Node via the tunnel.

 `kube-proxy` can be used in any supported mode: user-space iptables, or IPVS.
 See the [Kubernetes Service documentation](https://kubernetes.io/docs/concepts/services-networking/service)